gitcommitshow/resilient-llm/test/README.md

 3. Mock external dependencies appropriately
 4. Test both success and failure scenarios
 5. Include edge cases and error conditions
+6. Add appropriate delays for async operations to complete
-6. Update this README if adding new test categories
+7. Update this README if adding new test categories

 ## Test Configuration